zameel7/ideablob/README.md

 - Node.js 18.17 or later
 - pnpm package manager
 - Firebase account
-- Google AI API key
+- Google Gemini API key (users can add their own in the app)

 ### Installation